vvallee/motioneye-tools/README.md

     - get_temp.py (this uses the 1wire interface to get F and C Temperatures)
     - read_pi_cpu_temp.sh (this gets the PI CPU Temp for the overlay)
     - pi-overlaysend.sh (the main script, to be run via crontab)
+      - Theres also an option to update your wunterground weather station.

   - Add a crontab with the time update you would prefer to call pi-overlaysend.sh
     - /2 * * * * /home/pi/pi-overlaysendscript.sh 2>&1 /dev/null